hydephp/develop/docs/digging-deeper/extensions.md

 #### Attribution and configuration

-Note that you need to provide an attribution link, thankfully Hyde injects a customizable link automatically to all pages that use Torchlight.
-You can of course disable this in the `config/torchlight.php` file.
+Note that for the free plan you need to provide an attribution link.
+Thankfully Hyde injects a customizable link automatically to all pages that use Torchlight.
+You can of course disable and customize this in the `config/torchlight.php` file.

 ```php
 'attribution' => [